-5. If a material change has been determined in accordance with Regulation 25 and 57 (2), the relevant organ of the Authority shall consider and determine whether and on which aspects an additional test mining project has to be undertaken in order to provide sufficient information pursuant to paragraph (2).
+7. If a material change has been determined in accordance with Regulation 25 and 57 (2), the relevant organ of the Authority shall consider and determine whether and on which aspects an additional ‘test mining’ has to be undertaken in order to provide sufficient information pursuant to paragraph (2).
 In this case, paragraphs (1) and (3) apply.